 How to play a Sea Battle defense strategy

-Part of playing strategically is ensuring that your opponent doesn’t get the upper hand – it’s not always necessary for you to be aggressive when playing Sea Battle – here’s why.
+Part of playing strategically is ensuring that your opponent doesn’t get the upper hand.

 - Don’t put everything in one corner, or one group because people innately look for patterns so you will be exposed easily.
 Try to change the strategy every time you play to avoid predictability.